 Another important indicator of developer attitudes to working with a given technology, in this case Flutter or React Native, is the interest of those who have not yet used it in learning it.
 On this count, the StackOverFlow survey indicates React Native has the edge on Flutter (14% to 10.7%):

-Interest to learn a new technology can be influenced by a number of factors, including both general development community enthusiasm and job opportunities and remuneration levels.
+Interest in learning new technologies can be influenced by a number of factors, including both general development community enthusiasm and job opportunities and remuneration levels.

 Is there more commercial demand for Flutter vs React Native developers?
 Statistics business Statista puts React Native slightly ahead of Flutter in terms of the global number of developers working with the respective technologies (42% to 39%).
 However, while use of React Native remained stable between 2019 and 2020, Flutter demonstrated an impressive growth rate of 30%.